canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis/PHISHING-README.md/README.md

 hxxps[://]bawafide[.]z27[.]web[.]core[.]windows[.]net/wrza8igw3uko[.]html
 This is consistent with spearphishing via link — a common initial access technique.

-### T1036.005 — Masquerading: Match Legitimate Name
-The attacker chose the subdomain 'bawafide' to mimic the English word 'bona fide', creating a false sense of legitimacy for the victim.

 ### T1583.001 — Acquire Infrastructure: Domains
 The attacker hosted the phishing page on Microsoft Azure (windows.net),